henryberg03/henryberg03.github.io/_posts/2023-04-03-gptstudio-guide.md

 comments: true
 ---

-## gptstudio R package Guide
+## gptstudio R package Setup Guide
 The goal of gptstudio is for R programmers to easily incorporate use of large language models (LLMs) into their project workflows.
 These models appear to be a step change in our use of text for knowledge work, but you should carefully consider ethical implications of using these models.
 Ethics of LLMs (also called Foundation Models) is an area of very active discussion.

 Here is the readme for the [gptstudio package](https://cran.r-project.org/web/packages/gptstudio/readme/README.html).
 Here is the [R markdown file](/post_images/20230403/gptstudio_guide.Rmd) used in this guide

-Our goal is to use gptstudio to write code like this: </br>
+Our goal is to use gptstudio to write and improve code by chatting: </br>
 ![](https://media.licdn.com/dms/image/C5622AQE-HSETS-ecDA/feedshare-shrink_800/0/1679282606912?e=1682553600&v=beta&t=3FlotfxJ8XoICwS7SCIFvrn25nHZCkxmlXw2fji9hmg)

 ### Step 1: Setup OpenAI Key + Rstudio
 1. Make an [OpenAI account](https://chat.openai.com/auth/login)
 2. Follow this link to create an [OpenAI API key](https://platform.openai.com/account/api-keys)
-3. Create a project in R Rstudio.
-Install gptstudio package using:
+3. Create a Project in R Rstudio.
+Open that project and work within it.
+4. Install gptstudio package using:

  ```
  ## clear workspace